 A defining feature of Hilbert Spaces is their geometry.
 Because they have notions of angles , we have

-\[0 \leq {|\langle x, y\rangle_{\mathcal X} |} \leq {\|x\|\|y\|}\]
+$$ 0 \leq {|\langle x, y\rangle_{\mathcal X} |} \leq {\|x\|\|y\|} $$

 We can define the projection of an element $x\in \mathcal X$ onto a subspace $S\subseteq \mathcal X$:

-\[ \text{P}_S(x) = \argmin_{y\in S}\|x-y\|_{\mathcal X}\]
+\[ \text{P}_S(x) = \mathrm{argmin}_{y\in S}\|x-y\|_{\mathcal X}\]

 where $\lVert v \rVert_{\mathcal X} = \sqrt{\langle v, v\rangle}_{\mathcal X}$ is the induced norm.
-The remarkable by-product of these definitions of angles, orthogonality, and projection, is that it is consistent with our Euclidean intuition: $x-\text{P}_S(x)$ is always orthogonal to $S$.
+A remarkable by-product of these definitions of angles, orthogonality, and projection, is that it is consistent with our Euclidean intuition: $x-\text{P}_S(x)$ is always orthogonal to $S$.
 A related theorem says that $\text P_{\tilde S}(x)$ is well-defined and unique even if $\tilde S \subseteq \mathcal X$ is a closed convex set, although in this case we do not have orthogonality of $x-\text{P}_{\tilde S}(x)$ to the other elements in $\tilde S$.

 The $(\mathbb R^N, \lVert{}\cdot{}\rVert_2)$ Space of Sequences

-Now, let’s ignore all of that and our geometric intuition of vectors, and consider that $\mathbb R^N = \mathbb R \times \mathbb R \times \dots \times \mathbb R$ is just a set-theoretic definition.
+Taking a few steps back, let’s begin by viewing $\mathbb R^N$ as the set-theoretic product $\mathbb R \times \mathbb R \times \dots \times \mathbb R$.
 An element $x$ of this space is a sequence of real numbers,

-\[x = (x_1, x_2, \dots, x_N)\]
+\[x = (x_1, x_2, \dots, x_N).\]

 The $\ell^2$ Space of Sequences

 $\ell^2(\mathbb R)$ consists of countable sequences of real numbers.
 ‘Countable’ here means that we can count them like we can count the natural numbers, but they are infinitely long nonetheless.
-We denote this sequence as $(x_i)_{i=1}^{\infty}$.
+We denote one such sequence as $(x_i)_{i=1}^{\infty}$.
 A sequence is in $\ell^2$ if and only if it is square-summable, which means

 \[ \sum_{i=1}^{\infty}|x_i|^2 < \infty \]